Cortana (virtual assistant): Beginnings (2009–2014)

 Cortana was demonstrated for the first time at the Microsoft Build developer conference in San Francisco in April 2014.
 It was launched as a key ingredient of Microsoft's planned "makeover" of future operating systems for Windows Phone and Windows.

-It is named after Cortana, a synthetic intelligence character in Microsoft's Halo video game franchise originating in Bungie folklore, with Jen Taylor, the character's voice actress, returning to voice the personal assistant's US-specific version.
+It was named after Cortana, a synthetic intelligence character in Microsoft's Halo video game franchise originating in Bungie folklore, with Jen Taylor, the character's voice actress, returning to voice the personal assistant's US-specific version.